silaszehnder/silaszehnder.github.io/about.md

 Currently living in the Denver area.

-My typical weekend includes hiking, climbing, video games, and improving on my incredibly average music production and piano skills.
-I might upload some original tracks once I feel good enough about them.
+My typical weekend includes hiking, climbing, music production, and video games.

-Music is one of my biggest hobbies.
+Music is easily my biggest hobby.
 I am constantly looking for new music to listen to and am open to all genres (well, except country).

-Favorite albums:
-* Stevie Wonder - Songs in the Key of Life
-* Marvin Gaye - What's Going On
-* Frank Ocean - Blonde
-* Mac Demarco - This Old Dog
-* Benny Sings - City Pop
-* The Strokes - Is This It
-* Haruomi Hosono, Shigeru Suzuki & Tatsuro Yamashita - Pacific